YTread Logo

 test

-s here on my channel to make sure... ...to... make sure that manufacturers are giving us quality, durable products.
+ing here on my channel to make sure... ...to... make sure manufacturers are providing us with quality, durable products.
 And that includes this Frankenstein monstrosity of a cell phone shaver.
 Let's see what this thing is made of, starting with the screen.
 I have a set of Mohs spikes that visibly show us what the screen is made of.

 a phone you can shave with durability test